Skip to main content

 Palmer declined to discuss any detailed information due to client confidentiality, but said one of her current cases involves money being expended and private information being shared--such as bank accounts, social security numbers, and birth information--with a chatbot, which was "consuming the spouse's life and affecting career performance."
 More and more, courts are beginning to see clients cite emotional bonds with AI companions as reasons for marital strain or dissolution.
 Though legal classifications of AI still vary by state in matters of family law, Palmer adds that laws classifying AI as a "third party, not a person" are fast approaching in progressive states like California.
 She doesn't anticipate courts will legally recognize AI companions as people--debates around AI personhood have been swirling for as long as the tech has existed--but they may be recognized as "a reason" for why divorce is merited.

-For married partners, however, the line between support and betrayal remains blurry.
-Some participants claim they treat the AI as a genuine relationship, raising questions about consent and responsibility.
-Unclear whether courts will classify such bonds as adultery, the current ambiguity may prompt couples to renegotiate boundaries before any legal precedent emerges.
+For married people, though, the line between harmless support and betrayal stays fuzzy.
+Some users even describe the AI as a real relationship, which throws consent and responsibility into question.
+It’s unclear whether courts will ever label this as adultery, and that uncertainty might lead partners to renegotiate boundaries before any precedent appears.

 Common Questions Answered